Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Introduction

-Here, we investigate the stellar velocity dispersion of galaxies in cosmological numerical simulations with various AGN feedback models implemented.
-We particularly use the stellar mass to velocity dispersion relation and the stellar velocity dispersion function (hereafter, VDF) to examine the impact of AGN feedback on the stellar velocity dispersion.
+In this work, we investigated the stellar velocity dispersion of galaxies in cosmological numerical simulations with various AGN feedback models implemented.
+We particularly used the stellar mass to velocity dispersion relation and the stellar velocity dispersion function (VDF) to examine the impact of AGN feedback on the stellar velocity dispersion.
 The VDF is a statistical tool that displays the distribution of galaxy stellar velocity dispersions.
 In observations, several studies measure the VDFs for quiescent galaxies in field \citep{Sheth2003, Choi2007, Chae2010, Montero-Dorta2017, Sohn2017b} or in galaxy clusters \citep{Sohn2017a, Sohn2022} based on large-scale spectroscopic surveys.
-To provide the theoretical framework for these observed VDF measurements, \citet{Sohn2024b} derive the cluster VDFs are significantly shifted toward the lower velocity dispersion compared to the observed VDFs.
+To provide the theoretical framework for these observed VDF measurements, \citet{Sohn2024b} found that the cluster VDFs are significantly shifted toward the lower velocity dispersion compared to the observed VDFs.
 They suggest that understanding the origin of the difference in the observed and simulated VDFs can provide an important test for galaxy formation models implemented in cosmological simulations.
-We specifically examine whether variations in AGN feedback can account for the apparent offset between the observed and simulated VDFs.
-We also investigate how the shapes of the VDFs change across different AGN feedback models and compare them with the observed VDF to identify which models best reproduce the data.
+We specifically examined whether variations in AGN feedback can account for the apparent offset between the observed and simulated VDFs.
+We also investigated how the shapes of the VDFs change across different AGN feedback models and compared them with the observed VDF to identify which models best reproduce the data.

-Our investigation of the role of AGN feedback on galaxy kinematics is distinctive from previous examination based on luminosity or stellar mass distribution because the simulations are not calibrated to match the stellar velocity dispersion distributions.
-Thus, the investigation of the stellar velocity dispersion distribution provides an independent testbed for testing AGN feedback models based on the statistical distribution of galaxy properties. \citet{Choi2007} explore the impact of AGN feedback on various galaxy properties including the velocity dispersions based on numerical simulations.
+Our investigation of the role of AGN feedback in galaxy kinematics is distinctive from previous examinations based on luminosity or stellar mass distribution because the simulations were not calibrated to match the stellar velocity dispersion distributions.
+Thus, the investigation of the stellar velocity dispersion distribution provides an independent test bed for AGN feedback models based on the statistical distribution of galaxy properties. \citet{Choi2007} explored the impact of AGN feedback on various galaxy properties including the velocity dispersions based on numerical simulations.
 Our study extends their work based on a much larger sample provided by cosmological simulations with various AGN feedback models.